Early Education and Support Division

 These DRDP© (2010) assessment instruments are available through the WestEd Desired Results for Children and Families Web site.

 Local special education staff are responsible for initiating and completing an assessment of each child with an IEP.
 Until further notice, special education staff have been directed by the CDE Special Education Division to use the DRDP access instrument for preschool children with IEPs.
 The one exception is preschool children with IEPs who had been assessed using the DRDP-R© prior to September 1, 2009.

-Collaboration Between CDD-Funded Program Staff and Special Education Staff
+Collaboration Between EESD-Funded Program Staff and Special Education Staff

 - Rating record